Technigo/project-github-tracker/README.md

 # GitHub Tracker

-Creating a place to keep track of the GitHub repos that I am using at Technigo.
+Creating a place to keep track of the GitHub repos made during my Boot Camp at Technigo.
 Using JavaScript, html, css and fetching data from API's from the JSON response.

 ## The problem

-Focused on the blue requirements and mostly on JavaScript this week.
-I found it challenging but asked for help and worked a lot with my team.
-I feel like I learned a lot this week and I am happy with the final result.

 My page includes: